voxpupuli/puppet-pkgng/README.md

 ## Thanks

-Thanks to all contributor who helped mature the provider and helped it graduate from this module into core Puppet.
+Thanks to all contributors who helped mature the provider and helped it graduate from this module into core Puppet.
 Its maintenance will also require community attention.